pprp/Awesome-LLM-Prune/README.md

   - Code:https://github.com/luuyin/OWL
   - Pub: ICML 2024
   - Summary: OWL challenges the assumption of uniform layer-wise assumption and tries to assign different layers with different pruning ratio by proposed OWL metric.
+  - Method:
+  - Experiment results:
+  - Comment: This paper points out the importance of outlier weights for the first time.
+Authors put forward an improvement that can be combined with different pruning method.
+After slightly adjusting the pruning ratio of different layers across LLMs, the performance of pruned models improves a lot.
+Notice that the effect of this method(use layerwise pruning ratio) only becomes apparent under high sparsity conditions.

 - Sheared LLaMA: Accelerating Language Model Pre-training via Structured Pruning
   - Label: <img src=https://img.shields.io/badge/structured-blue.svg >